millerbrook/booker_mysql_php/booker_watch/booker_watch/private/kanban.md

 # Current Problems

-- new.php for books not capturing and writing to db all data (need to inventory)
+- create.php (and new.php?) for books not capturing and writing to db book_details data? (need to inventory)
-- need to display all book details in show.php for books (ensure capture in new.php and edit.php)
+- DONE FOR NEW.
+FIXED FOR EDIT???
+CHECK. need to display all book details in show.php for books (ensure capture in new.php and edit.php)
+- problems with prize considerationt year, primary genre, postcoloniality and subsequent longlist?
+- radio button only prepopulating for metafiction?